 The M.A. is offered under plan I (thesis) and plan II (coursework).
-Plan I requires a minimum of 27 hours of coursework, comprehensive examination, and a thesis.
+Plan I requires a minimum of 24 hours of coursework, comprehensive examination, and a thesis.
 Plan II requires 33 hours of coursework and a comprehensive examination.
 Minimum semester hour requirements for TAs under both plans are 9, 9, 9, and 6.
 All Spanish coursework counted toward M.A. credit requirements must be in courses approved by the Department at the 500-level or above with the exception of SPAN 423 (Cervantes' Quijote), and SPAN 438 (Mexican Literature).
-All Portuguese coursework counted toward M.A. credit requirements must be the Department at the PORT 400-level or above.
-Relevant electives outside of the Department may be taken only if preapproved by the student's mentor and the section head.
+All Portuguese coursework counted toward M.A. credit requirements must be in courses approved by the Department at the PORT 500-level or above.
+Relevant electives outside of the Department may be taken only if preapproved by the student's mentor and the graduate committee.